zendesk/demo_apps/growl_sample_app/README.md

 :warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

-# Growl Sample App
+# Apps Notification Sample App

-This Sample App demonstrates how to use Growl notifications in Zendesk.
+This Sample App demonstrates how to use Apps notifications in Zendesk.

 ### The following information is displayed:

-* a Growl notification
+* an App growl like notification
 * a template letting you choose the time you want this notification to be on for

 Please submit bug reports to [Zendesk](https://support.zendesk.com/requests/new).
 Pull requests are welcome.